 In a large bowl, whisk together both flours, the baking powder, spices, and salt.
 In a medium bowl, or in a very large measuring cup, whisk together the remaining ingredients.
 Pour the liquid ingredients over the dry ingredients, and stir or whisk to combine.
 Use a gentle hand when mixing, since over-mixing the batter will result in some very tough pancakes.

 Heat a large skillet or griddle over low heat.
 Spoon batter onto hot griddle and cook until the pancakes appear a bit dry along the edges and bubbles begin to form and barely pop on the surface of the pancake (this can take anywhere from 2 to 5 minutes).
 Gently flip the pancakes over and cook for an additional 2 to 5 minutes (again, depending on the heat of your griddle), until the pancakes are brown and somewhat firm.
+This is a thick pancake batter, so low and slow is the best cooking method here.

 Keep cooked pancakes warm in a 200 degree oven while you cook the remaining batter.
 Serve pancakes with maple syrup, applesauce, or yogurt.
 Serves 4 to 6 people.